 You had never trained with weights before?

 Nope!
 I was only into cardio and being active.
-I fell in love with weightlifting because it made me younger, more active mentally and physically.
+I fell in love with lifting because it made me younger, more active mentally and physically.
 Within a year, I found myself wanting to compete.

 Why figure?
 Why not bikini or women's physique?